crolang-p2p/crolang-p2p-broker/README.md

 This feature enables nodes to send messages to each other even without establishing a P2P connection.
 The broker receives the message from the sender and delivers it to the recipient, making it easy to implement classic client-server communication logic or to provide a fallback in case a direct connection cannot be established.

+## Overcoming network limitations for Node's P2P connections
+Crolang Nodes use [WebRTC](https://webrtc.org/) to establish P2P connections, which requires exchanging [ICE candidates](https://webrtc.org/getting-started/peer-connections?hl=en#ice_candidates) to discover viable network paths.
+In most cases, [STUN servers](https://www.metered.ca/tools/openrelay/stun-servers-and-friends/#what-is-a-stun-server) are sufficient to help nodes determine their public IP and traverse NATs, enabling direct connections.

+However, in restrictive network environments (e.g., symmetric NATs or strict firewalls), direct P2P connections may fail.
+In these cases, a [TURN server](https://webrtc.org/getting-started/turn-server) is needed to relay traffic between peers, ensuring connectivity at the cost of increased latency and bandwidth usage.

+- By default, the Broker provides Google's free STUN servers for basic NAT traversal.
+- If your use case requires robust connectivity in restrictive networks, you can configure your own TURN server.
+See the [Nodes RTC configuration](#nodes-rtc-configuration) section for details on customizing STUN/TURN settings.

 ## Customizing Broker behaviours: Modules
-The Broker server offers modular customization, enabling users to extend or modify its functionality without altering the core codebase.
+The Broker supports modular extensions, allowing you to add or change features (e.g., authentication, logging, event handling) without modifying the core codebase.
+Modules are loaded at runtime and can be enabled, disabled, or replaced as needed.
-This allows for seamless integration of various business logic and use cases while preserving system integrity.

-Modules are independent components loaded at runtime, each providing specific functionality.
-They allow for dynamic addition, removal, or replacement of behaviour, such as custom authentication, logging, and event handling, without modifying the core server.

-Benefits:
+**Benefits:**
-- Decoupled Logic: Keeps business logic separate from the core, reducing maintenance.
+- Keep business logic separate from the core for easier maintenance
-- Extensibility: New features can be added without changing the server code.
+- Add new features or integrations without touching the main server code
-- Configurability: Modules can be enabled/disabled based on requirements.
+- Enable/disable modules based on your requirements
-- Isolation: Customizations don’t affect the core system’s stability.
-Example Implementation

-An example repository showing module integration is available at this repository: [broker_complete_example](https://github.com/crolang/broker_complete_example)
+- Isolate customizations to avoid impacting system stability

+For a complete example of module integration, see the [broker_complete_example](https://github.com/crolang/broker_complete_example) repository.

 As far as infrastructure is concerned, when the Broker is executed without any additional module, it can be seen as shown in the following image:
 ![Standalone architecture](./doc/broker_standalone_example.png)